yaniv-cohen/Library_App/README.md

 A modern React-based Library Catalog designed for academic and public browsing.
 This application leverages **TypeScript** for robust type safety and **Material UI (MUI)** to deliver a refined "Ivy League" aesthetic, focusing on visual hierarchy, accessibility, and high-performance data filtering.

 This is the first project I have made primarily using MUI.
 After a long pause from web development, I had a great time making this page.
 I started by coding the filtering and sorting system myself, which was a successful learning experience—the website was functional but lacked the visual language of a mature application.
 MUI upgraded my design tremendously.
+The working no-libraries version is in a branch called "no-libs"

 ### **Tech Stack**